DevExpress/devextreme-documentation/concepts/05 UI Components/DataGrid/73 Focused Row.md

 ---

-Change the same options using the [option(optionName, optionValue)](/api-reference/10%20UI%20Widgets/Component/3%20Methods/option(optionName_optionValue).md '/Documentation/ApiReference/UI_Components/dxDataGrid/Methods/#optionoptionName_optionValue') method to focus a row or cell programmatically.
+Change the same properties using the [option(optionName, optionValue)](/api-reference/10%20UI%20Widgets/Component/3%20Methods/option(optionName_optionValue).md '/Documentation/ApiReference/UI_Components/dxDataGrid/Methods/#optionoptionName_optionValue') method to focus a row or cell programmatically.
 You can also use the [navigateToRow(key)](/api-reference/10%20UI%20Widgets/GridBase/3%20Methods/navigateToRow(key).md '/Documentation/ApiReference/UI_Components/dxDataGrid/Methods/#navigateToRowkey') method to focus a row.
 This approach is more typical of jQuery and ASP.NET MVC Controls.
 With JavaScript frameworks, use property binding.

     <!--JavaScript-->
     var dataGrid = $("#dataGridContainer").dxDataGrid("instance");